 GoCodes pricing

-Zebra MotionWorks is an enterprise asset tracking software designed for environments where real-time location accuracy is mission-critical.
-It combines software with tracking hardware (like RFID, Bluetooth Low Energy, and GPS) to deliver detailed visibility across large, high-traffic facilities.
-So it can be considered an RFID asset tracking software.
+According to Zebra's official product documentation, Zebra MotionWorks Enterprise is an enterprise-grade Real-Time Location System (RTLS) designed for environments where real-time location accuracy is mission-critical.
+It combines software with tracking hardware — including RFID, Bluetooth Low Energy, and GPS — to deliver detailed visibility over assets, inventory, and personnel across large, high-traffic facilities such as warehouses, manufacturing plants, and logistics operations.

-Unlike general-purpose asset tracking tools, Zebra MotionWorks is built to scale with operational complexity.
-It tracks asset movement in real time, helps automate workflows, and supports compliance and safety initiatives through location-based intelligence.
+Unlike general-purpose asset tracking tools, Zebra MotionWorks Enterprise is built to scale with operational complexity.
+It tracks asset movement in real time and provides location-based intelligence through APIs and integrations that connect asset data into existing enterprise workflows and systems.

 Zebra MotionWorks features